dannypsnl/redux/readme.md

 - `NewStore` Create New Store by reducers(at least one reducer)
 - `Dispatch` recieve then send action to every reducers to update state<br>
 And you should not call `Dispatch` in Subscribetor, you will get dead lock.
 I will trying to provide a better info.
-- `DispatchC` is Dispatch, but execute concurrency inside, it's useful when your Subscribetor came a lot or heavy, but must test it than decide to use this API.
 - `Subscribe` recieve a func without args will be invoked by every next Dispatch<br>
 And you should not call `Subscribe` in Subscribetor, you will get a panic warning.
 - `Marshal` return state as JSON format string<br>